MicrosoftDocs/dynamics-365-ai/ai-docs/sales/configure-premium-forecasting.md

 Premium forecasting helps sellers and managers improve their forecast accuracy by providing forecast projections based on data.
 To achieve this, premium forecasting uses AI-driven models that look at historical data and the sales pipeline to predict future revenue outcomes.

+>[!IMPORTANT]
+>Premium forecasting is not available on Government Community Cloud (GCC), France, and India.

 ## Prerequisites

 Review the following requirements before you use the predictive forecast feature: